gambler5211/web-ui-test-automation/README.md

   --in scenario.json \
   --out proofs \
-  --headed           # optional; show browser
+  --headed           # optional; show browser --smart-wait       # optional; enable LLM-powered smart waiting (default: enabled) --autoscan=smart   # optional; smart page scanning (default: smart)
 ```

+**Smart Wait (NEW!)**: The runner uses an LLM to automatically determine when to wait for dynamic content (e.g., password field appearing after pressing enter on username).
+See [SMART_WAIT.md](SMART_WAIT.md) for details.

+**Smart Scanner (NEW!)**: The runner uses an LLM to intelligently decide when and how to scan the page.
+It automatically scans after mutating steps and on element resolution failures, eliminating the need for manual page inventories.
+See [SMART_SCANNER.md](SMART_SCANNER.md) for details.

 Runtime behavior:
 - One Chromium browser; one context per scenario; one page per run